Workouts for 11 year olds to lose weight

 How can nutrition support my child’s weight management?

 Nutrition is vital for weight management.
-Offer whole grain toast with peanut butter or a banana before exercise.
-After, choose foods with protein and carbs, like Greek yogurt with fruit.
+Offer whole-grain toast with peanut butter or a banana before exercise.
+After that, choose foods with protein and carbs, such as Greek yoghurt with fruit.

 What are some family-based fitness activities?